cassiomolin/chat-websockets/README.md

 1. Change into the `target` directory: `cd target`
 1. You should see a file with the following or a similar name: `chat-1.0.jar`.
 1. Execute the JAR: `java -jar chat-1.0.jar`.
-1. A page to test the application will be available at `http://localhost:8080/index.html`.
-The chat endpoint will be available at `http://localhost:8080/chat`.
+1. A page to test the application will be available at `http://localhost:8080`.
+   - The authentication endpoint will be available at `http://localhost:8080/auth`.
+   - The chat endpoint will be available at `ws://localhost:8080/chat`.

 ## Using the chat

-Browse to `http://localhost:8080/index.html` and authenticate using the credentials listed above:
+Browse to `http://localhost:8080` and authenticate using the credentials listed above:

 <img src="src/main/doc/authentication.png" width="500">